Divorce: Singapore

 Singapore has a crude divorce rate of 1.7 divorce per 1,000 residents.
 Singapore has seen a decrease in divorce rates compared to previous years.
 In fact, 2020 marks the lowest number of divorces recorded.
 In 2020, there were 6,700 divorces compared to 2015–2019, which recorded an average number of 7,536 marital dissolutions.
 Additionally, most divorces were initiated by women.

-Singapore requires you to be married for three years before filing for divorce.
+Singapore requires the applicant to be married for three years before filing for divorce.
 That being said, if one has suffered exceptional hardship, they are eligible to file for divorce before the three years.
 Additionally, to get a divorce, there must be proof of an "irretrievable breakdown" of one of the four factors which include adultery, unreasonable behaviour, desertion and separation.

 South Korea

 The crude divorce rate in South Korea in 2020 was 2.1.
 Compared to prior years, the number of divorces recorded depicts that there are less filed divorces each year.
 Both the number of marriages and divorces decreased from 2019 by 10.7% and 3.9% respectively.

 The highest proportion of divorces in 2020 was amongst those who have been married for 20 years or more followed by those who have been married for four years or less.
 Such findings may suggest that divorce has become more socially accepted in South Korea and the stigma behind separating has lessened.